Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Cervical radiculopathy.
-This is neck pain that radiates to the shoulder and arm.
-It happens when the vertebrae in the spine move closer together, pinching a nerve in the neck.
-Injecting corticosteroids near the pinched nerve may reduce swelling and relieve pain, giving the nerve some time to heal.
+This is neck pain that radiates to the shoulder, arm, or hands.
+It happens when the vertebrae in the spine move closer together or a disc bulges or ruptures, pinching a nerve in the neck.
+Injecting corticosteroids near the pinched nerve may reduce swelling and relieve pain.
+This gives the nerve some time to heal.

 Bursitis and tendonitis.
-Bursitis is a common condition that occurs when the fluid sac that normally cushions your joint spaces becomes inflamed and painful.
+Bursitis is a common condition that happens when the fluid sac that normally cushions spaces between bones, muscles, and skin becomes inflamed and painful.
 Tendonitis is a common condition in which the tendons around muscles and bones become inflamed.
-The areas most often affected are the elbow, knee, shoulder, wrist, and hip.
-Injected corticosteroids can calm down the inflammation.
-But you must be careful because steroid use can cause the tendon to weaken or even rupture.
+The areas that are commonly affected are the elbow, knee, shoulder, wrist, hand, and hip.
+Injected corticosteroids can reduce the inflammation.
+But you must be careful because repeated steroid use can cause the tendon to weaken or even rupture.

 Carpal tunnel syndrome.
-This condition occurs when a nerve in the wrist becomes compressed or pinched, causing pain and weakness in the hand.
-Injecting a corticosteroid into the wrist can provide immediate, though temporary, relief.
-An anesthetic like lidocaine may also be given in conjunction with the steroid.
+This condition happens when a nerve in the wrist becomes compressed or pinched, causing pain, numbness, tingling, and possibly weakness in the hand.
+Injecting a corticosteroid into the wrist can give immediate, though temporary, relief.
+An anesthetic like lidocaine may also be given with the steroid.

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR